How frustrating is when you want to make your favorite latte, but the Nespresso milk frother is not working properly!

 8 Possible reasons WHY NESPRESSO MILK FROTHER NOT WORKING

-The most common likely reason for the Nespresso milk frother not working is a dirty or misplaced magnetic whisk.
-Other reasons may involve the wrong type of milk or overfilling the jug, or the electrical components may be damaged.
+The Nespresso milk frother may not be working due to various reasons, but the most common culprit is a dirty or improperly placed magnetic whisk.
+Other potential reasons include using the wrong type of milk or overfilling the jug, while electrical damage could also be a possibility.

 These are the top reasons I have identified: